 3 Steps on How to Setup a VPN on Router

 Once you decide to go with a VPN for the router, you should make sure your router is ready for the VPN connection.
 Only purchasing or trying a VPN-free version won’t directly work.
 Let’s move on to the steps for configuring VPN on routers.

 Step 1: Sign in to the Router

 You can’t operate your router directly.
 Connect the router to any Windows-operated device and open a web browser.
 Besides this, explore Command Prompt and type ‘ipconfig’.
 Then, press Enter.
 It would show you the IP address of the router without which the entire process will be a failure.

 According to your router brand, you have to fetch the default gateway on the web browser through that IP address.
 The web page will show you the current username and password for the router.
-You might change them as per your convenience.
+You might change them at your convenience.

 Step 2: Avail Firmware for the Router

 A router will connect to a VPN after it gets a firmware update.
 Generally, free DD-WRT firmware is free to use for your router.
-Download such a firmware.
-Next, access the Administration option from the user-interface of your router.
+Download such firmware.
+Next, access the Administration option from the user interface of your router.
 There you can find the update option for the firmware.

 Step 3: Configure VPN Services